Independent living at home

 If they’re at risk of slipping in the bath, consider replacing the bathroom with a wet room with level access and a shower seat, so that they can manage their personal hygiene independently, and you can be sure the risk of them hurting themselves has been minimised.

 Depending on your loved one’s health status and condition, they may be able to remain mostly independent in their own home, with regular visits from carers to provide the care at home they need.

 Help with various aspects of life, such as washing or meal preparation, can be carried out by carers who visit them at home, for around twenty minutes a time, and up to three times a day.

-There are disadvantages to this type of elderly care because the carer’s time is often very limited and care may have to be rushed.
-There are also long periods between visits when your loved one will be alone in the house, so if they are at risk of falling, for example, it could be some time before help arrives.
+There are disadvantages to this type of elderly care because the carer’s time is often very limited, and care may have to be rushed.
+If there are also long periods between visits when your loved one will be alone in the house, if they’re at risk of falling, it could be some time before help arrives.

-A further disadvantage with care solutions like this is that there may be many different carers involved and a stranger may arrive to help your loved one.
+A further disadvantage with care solutions like this is that many different carers may be involved, and a stranger may arrive to help your loved one.
 Many older people find this worrying, particularly if they are already anxious or are living with dementia.

 Sometimes, respite care on a regular basis is arranged.
 This can be very valuable if you are the primary carer for your loved one and you need to have a break every so often.

 Unfortunately, however much you try to promote your loved one’s independence, it can be eroded when they go into residential care, even for just a week or a fortnight.
 This is because it can be tough for care home staff to find enough time to support their clients to carry out self-care tasks for themselves, and it is often more practical for staff to take over.